humbertosales/rpiplay_docker/README.md

 Please also see the [RPiPlay Usage documentation](https://github.com/FD-/RPiPlay#usage).

 ## Please note
-This project is not under active maintenance - It originated out of personal need and interest.
+This project is not under active maintenance and probably not the ultimate solution for the problem - It originated out of personal need and interest.
 I published it, to eventually help somebody.

 ## Tested platforms